Financial Support

 ™

-Keiretsu Forum – Portland
+Keiretsu Forum – Northwest

 The Keiretsu Forum is made up of private equity investors, venture capitalists, and corporate/institutional investors.
 Close relationships with venture capital (VC) firms, universities, and Investment Banking institutions facilitate access to the capital, talent, technology, and resources needed to build a successful venture.
 Members invest in opportunities that focus on emerging technologies, life science, healthcare, and bio-technology, but includes any segment with a high growth opportunity.
 Presenting entrepreneurs have exposure to 100 potential investors as well as resources, customers, board members, advisors, referrals, and feedback.
 Early-stage capital investment ranges from $250k to $2M.